abhayra12/lending_data_analytics/README.md

 4. **Upload initial data to GCS**

-   We have created a consolidated script for downloading Kaggle data and uploading scripts to GCS:
+   I have created a consolidated script for downloading Kaggle data and uploading scripts to GCS:

    ```bash
    # Install required dependencies